 The family tree came a long way thanks to Ralph's initial work, my cousin Michel Antoine's effort, and updates from different family members.
-To view it you need the free Simple Family Tree Windows application (item #5 on this web page).
+To view it you need the free Simple Family Tree Windows application (on this web page).
 Download the AbouEzzi GED file (right click the link and choose "save as"), then run the application and open this GED file.
 Click on any person's name to see their relations in the tree!
-Certain persons have information in the notes section, which you can see by right clicking the person.
+Certain persons have information in the notes section.

 Please email me with any updates, including salient notes about members of the family.
 I will update the tree on this web site after major updates to the master version.

 Note that this is a surname tree, so it includes women whose maiden name is AbouEzzi (or a morph thereof), but not their spouses or children.
 These names could be included in the notes section.